 Simplify, Reduce, Reuse, Recycle

 The main strategy of deliberate descent is to undergo a voluntary transition towards simplicity.
 It is a de-escalation from an age of unsustainable abundance.
-It’s being the change that the world needs.
+It’s being the change that nature needs, and eventually, will enforce.

 The future is uncertain.
 Industrial civilization has accelerated towards a dead-end in the last 50 years, and the attempts to change course have been largely ineffective.
 There is massive inertia.
-Climate change has the potential to be the final nail in the coffin that pushes our civilization towards the slippery slope of collapse.
-It’s not the only problem our civilization faces, but it’s the “threat multiplier” that can make the other problems hit us faster and much harder.
+Climate change has the potential to be a force that pushes our civilization towards the slippery slope of collapse.
+It’s certainly not the only systemic predicament our civilization faces, but it’s the “threat multiplier” that can make the other problems hit us faster than expected and much harder.

-You can continue life as usual or you can try to inform yourself and find out what is happening.
+You can continue life as usual or you can try to inform yourself: find out what is happening and act.

 It’s not that hard to connect the dots.

 I suggest you prepare yourself and your community for increasing austerity, and for a different world.

 The dinosaurs will perish, but some small mammals will survive.

 We’re heading for challenging times; there’s no doubt about it.